 Most recently Laura was the Assistant Director at Beaded Treasures Project and maintains a passion for being part of the international non-profit community in Louisville.
 She has wide-ranging experiences working across cultural barriers, from refugees to international diplomats, through her work with UCLA, Beaded Treasures Project, New Americans Initiative and WAC.
 Laura truly believes that WAC is positioned at the center of Louisville’s international community and is the at the forefront of our region’s identity abroad.

-McKenzie holds a B.A. in English Literature with a minor in Spanish from Centre College.
+Laura holds a B.A. in International Relations with a minor in Political Science from Indiana University Southeast.

 Ayako Nakajima is the Japan Outreach Coordinator based at the World Affairs Council.
 Ayako is from Fukui, Japan, and have worked previously as a cultural representative for Walt Disney World in Florida.
 She hopes to increase interest in Japan and her primary work will involve programs and workshop on Japanese culture, such as pop culture, business manners and Origami.
 (Click here to download a brochure of interactive workshops and presentations offered).

 The Japan Outreach Initiative (JOI : http://www.laurasian.org/joi) aims to promote awareness and understanding of Japan in regions of the United States with relatively few Japanese activities.
 Its goal is to provide opportunities for exchange and also nurture new leaders in collaboration.
 This program is jointly administered by the Japan Foundation Center for Global Partnership (CGP) and the Laurasian Institution (TLI).